About the role

 2. BCG Endorsed Vaccinator Update course certificate

 You must notify your local MOoH if you are ceasing practice or are no longer practicing in the region.
-If you are wanting to practice in another region you must get approval from the relevant MOoH in your new region, providing evidence of your current vaccinator authorisation and BCG endorsement and details of your proposed mahi (work) within the region.
+If you want to practice in another region you must get approval from the relevant MOoH in your new region, providing evidence of your current vaccinator authorisation and BCG endorsement and details of your proposed mahi (work) within the region.